 - I know technology: I have worked in IT for 20+ years.
 I have a BSc in Computer Science, MSc in Technology Management, and spent 15 years employed in various IT roles within the financial services industry.
 LinkedIn can tell you more.

-- I know the real world: After 15 years in-house, I have worked for over 7 years as an independent IT adviser to financial services organisations, including 2 years advising businesses about the parallel universe of GDPR.
+- I know the real world: I have worked for over 7 years as an independent IT adviser to financial services organisations, including 2 years advising businesses about the parallel universe of GDPR.
 I know the real world.

-- I know how to speak plain English: I speak about business problems and technology solutions in plain English.
-The techie stuff happens behind the scenes.
+- I know how to communicate in plain English: I speak about business problems and technology solutions in plain English.
+My clients don’t want to hear about servers and software.